 UCM alumni have established successful teaching studios and performing careers in the region and beyond, and have continued on to graduate studies at the Eastman School of Music, University of Michigan, University of Illinois, University of Colorado-Boulder, Michigan State University, Louisiana State University, and Bowling Green State University among others.

-Internationally established piano faculty Dr. Mia Hynes and Dr. Albert Kim are your dedicated teachers and mentors for your performance degree at UCM.
+Internationally established piano faculty Dr. Mia Hynes and Dr. Albert Kim are your dedicated teachers and mentors for your piano performance or pedagogy degree at UCM.
 In addition, you will study with UCM’s cutting edge music faculty and world-renowned guest artists in solo and chamber music.
-Our guest artists have included Nelita True, Thomas Schumacher and Natalya Antonova (Eastman School of Music); Alan Chow (Northwestern University); Alvin Chow (Oberlin College); Jennifer Hayghe (University of Colorado at Boulder); and Marina Lomazov (University of South Carolina).
-We are here to take you from Warrensburg to the World.
+Guest artists have included Nelita True, Thomas Schumacher, Alan Chow, and Natalya Antonova (Eastman School of Music); Alvin Chow (Oberlin College); Jennifer Hayghe (University of Colorado at Boulder); Marina Lomazov (University of South Carolina); and many other artist-teachers of international stature.
+We are here to take you from Warrensburg to the world!

-Scroll down for course requirements, student news, information on our Summer Piano Institute and more!
+Scroll down for course requirements, upcoming events, student and alumni news, Summer Piano Institute, and more!

 Mia Hynes, Director and Professor of Piano, UCM

 B.M. and M.M., Indiana University

 Albert Kim, Assistant Professor of Piano, UCM